 There you have it, there are positives and negatives to this device, but overall, if you are looking for a device to store caches, use while geocaching, or use on some simple day hikes, this is a very good choice.

-Specific features: This GPS is sunlight readable; has a 4GB expanded memory; has dual battery capabilities, 2 AA batteries, and an optional NiMH battery; accepts smart notifications; has optional ANT+ sensors to read heart-rate, speed, cadence, and more; is able to wirelessly upload data to Garmin Connect and view on a smartphone; has a 16 hour battery life.
+Specific features: Sunlight readable, 4GB expanded memory, has dual battery capabilities, 2 AA batteries, and an optional NiMH battery, accepts smart notifications, optional ANT+ sensors to read heart-rate, speed, cadence, and more, able to wirelessly upload data to Garmin Connect and view on a smartphone, has a 16 hour battery life.

 All in all, this is a solid GPS device, with good durability, a readable screen, excellent maps and satellite connectivity, but with very poor battery life.

-Specific features: This GPS device come with city series USA turn by turn navigation; summit series USA topographic mapping; a 3 axis compass and barometric altimeter settings; a 3.2 megapixel camera with autofocus; and a World Edition preloaded map
+Specific features: City Series USA turn by turn navigation, summit series USA topographic mapping, a 3 axis compass and barometric altimeter settings, a 3.2 megapixel camera with autofocus, and a World Edition preloaded map

 Best use: Hiking, geocaching